We’ve split the guide by the two factors that often cause refusals or expensive quotes and excesses – personal circumstances and your house.

 Buying home insurance can be as simple as ordering a pair of shoes online.
 You can shop around, compare products and prices, and purchase at the click of a button.

 That’s great for most people, but those with unique houses or complicated personal circumstances can face a much more frustrating process.

-What the insurance industry impassively describes as ‘non-standard homes’ might be the owner’s pride and joy, and can be anything from historic listed buildings to homes suffering from subsidence.
+What the insurance industry impassively describes as ‘non-standard homes’ might be the owner’s pride and joy, and can be anything from historic listed buildings or thatched properties to unoccupied houses or homes suffering from subsidence.

 When companies give you a high quote or refuse to insure you it can feel like a door being slammed in your face.